Remote working: how it works and how it changes work. A real business philosophy, based on flexibility, autonomy, and virtuality.

 In addition to this, there is still a widespread belief that if an employee cannot be controlled, they will produce less.
 That's why so many companies force professionals, who could do their job remotely working, to go to the office.

 Microsoft has carried out a study, involving over 600 managers and employees of large Italian companies, to find out how work has changed following the health emergency and the results obtained.

 The data collected report benefits in both productivity and efficiency: 87% of respondents experienced equal or greater productivity than before the lockdown, and 71% believe the new hybrid work modes result in significant cost savings.
 In addition, six in ten respondents (64%) believe that securing remote work modes can be an effective way to retain top employees.

 The year 2020 has set the stage for new innovations related to work and its modes.
 And on future scenarios, we think about a hybrid solution, which can maintain the benefits of remote working, accompanied by a limited portion of time in presence, thus allowing to reduce costs and environmental impact.

-According to an article in The Guardian written on June 21st, 2021, the UK government could make working from home “default option”, by giving employees “the right to request it.”
+According to an article in The Guardian written on June 21st, 2021, the UK government could make working from home a “default option”, by giving employees “the right to request it.”